thefisk/blog/content/posts/azure-management-api.md

 At this point we have a working set of credentials that will have permissions to perform CRUD operations on our subscription.

-In part 2, we'll look at using these credentials with Postman as our API client.
+In [part 2](../azure-management-api-2.md), we'll look at using these credentials with Postman as our API client.

+_part 2 live as of 30/07/2022_